B. J. McLeod: ARCA

 In 2014, he ran an ARCA Racing Series event at Pocono Raceway for Venturini Motorsports, finishing 27th.
 He drove the team's No. 15 Zaxby's Toyota, substituting for the injured John Wes Townley.
 This has been McLeod's only ARCA start to date.

 Xfinity Series

 In 2015, he joined Rick Ware Racing at Iowa Speedway for his Xfinity Series debut, retiring after 68 laps due to brake troubles, and was credited with a 36th-place finish.
 McLeod then proceeded to bounce between different teams, starting and parking and running full races.
-McLeod in that season ran for RWR, a partnership between SS-Green Light Racing and Young's Motorsports, MBM Motorsports and King Autosport.
+McLeod in that season ran for RWR, a partnership between SS-Green Light Racing and Young's Motorsports, MBM Motorsports, and King Autosport.

 McLeod took on a full-time Xfinity schedule in 2016, his first full slate in a NASCAR national series.
 He ran the full schedule with his own B. J. McLeod Motorsports No. 78 car, scoring three top twenty finishes.

-In 2017, he has rotated between the Nos.
-78 and 8 while taking some races off to give to pay drivers as he focuses on making his team better.
+In 2017, McLeod rotated between the Nos.
+78 and 8 while taking some races off to give to pay drivers as he focused on making his team better.